hyperdimensionalcomputingai/self-optimizing-agents/TIPS.md

 errors or failed retrievals so that the user doesn't get a blank response after just a single try.
-- MCP servers & additional tools: You can look at including additional MCP tools and/or REST APIs to the workflow, such as calculator APIs, wikipedia search, etc. This can help provide adequate capabilities to the agent to answer a wider range of queries.
+- MCP servers & additional tools: You can look at including additional MCP tools and/or REST APIs to the workflow, such as calculator APIs, Wikipedia search, etc. This can help provide adequate capabilities to the agent to answer a wider range of queries.

 ## Don't forget evals!